ematta/podai/node-backend/README.md

 - Complete privacy - all data stays on your machine
 - No cost or rate limits
 - Works offline
+- **Much larger context window** (16k vs ~4k tokens for Hugging Face API)

 Note: Running models locally requires sufficient RAM and computational resources.
 The minimum recommended is 8GB RAM, with 16GB+ preferred for larger models.

+### Understanding Context Windows and Token Limits

+- **Hugging Face API** has a combined limit of approximately 4096 tokens for both input and output combined.
+This means that large documents will be heavily truncated.

+- **Local models via Ollama** can handle much larger contexts.
+The default setting of 16k context window allows for processing approximately 50,000 characters of text, which is enough for most PDFs and documents.

+- You can adjust the `OLLAMA_CONTEXT_WINDOW` setting based on your hardware capabilities and model used.
+Some models support even larger context windows (32k or 64k), but require more RAM.

+- If you experience slow performance or out-of-memory errors when using a local model, try reducing the context window size.

 ## Development